CW3E/MET-tools/Grid-Stat/README.md

 valid date time for the forecast zero hour, with ISO date directories located in the `${OUT_CYC_DIR}` defined for each control flow in the `batch_gridstat.sh` script.
-In this workflow, the Grid-Stat outputs for each domain for a given controlflow are organized into a sub-directory of the ISO named directory for the forecast zero hour, e.g.,
+In this workflow, the Grid-Stat outputs for each domain for a given control flow are organized into a sub-directory of the ISO named directory for the forecast zero hour, e.g.,
 ```
 /cw3e/mead/projects/cwp106/scratch/DeepDive/NRT_gfs/MET_analysis/2022121400/d01